isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-02-19-post-Singapore Sports Council And Nestle Milo Ink Partnership To Champion Youth Sports Development.md

 ---

-##### **Speech For Mr Teo Ser Luck, Senior Parliamentary Secretary, Ministry Of Community Development Youth And Sports And Ministy Of Transport At The Ssc - Nestle (milo) Partnership To Champion Youth Sports Development On 19 February 2010 At Seng Kang Primary School At 1.35 Pm.**
+**Speech For Mr Teo Ser Luck, Senior Parliamentary Secretary, Ministry Of Community Development Youth And Sports And Ministy Of Transport At The Ssc - Nestle (milo) Partnership To Champion Youth Sports Development On 19 February 2010 At Seng Kang Primary School At 1.35 PM.**<br>

 Dr Vivian Balakrishnan, Minister, Community Development, Youth and Sports;
 <br>